When Is July 4 Holiday Celebrated In 2018? Also, What's Open And What's Not On Independence Day This Year

 But even though some people will find a way to take a five-day fourth of July, government offices and banks will close their doors for one day only, on July 4 itself, as USA Today reports.
 Mail will not be delivered, and though they are not government operations, the financial markets including the New York Stock Exchange and Nasdaq exchange will also close for the one-day, July 4 holiday.

-While most major banks keep their ATM machines operational 24 hours or day, 365 days per year, the banks themselves will be closed — including Bank of America, Bank of the West, Capital One Bank, Chase Bank, Citibank, Citizens Bank, HSBC Bank, SunTrust Bank, TD Bank, Union Bank and Wells Fargo, according to the Metro newspaper.
+While most major banks keep their ATMs operational 24 hours or day, 365 days per year, the banks themselves will be closed — including Bank of America, Bank of the West, Capital One Bank, Chase Bank, Citibank, Citizens Bank, HSBC Bank, SunTrust Bank, TD Bank, Union Bank, and Wells Fargo, according to the Metro newspaper.
 Some branches of US Bank may remain open, at least for limited hours.

 For Americans who enjoy spending their valuable holiday time shopping in superstores, Walmart locations will remain open, Metro reports, and according to the site Romper, Target stores will also remain open.
-Shoppers should check with their local locations, or on the Target and Walmart sites to be sure.
+Shoppers should check with their local locations or on the Target and Walmart sites to be sure.